mallamsiddiq/SODIQ-DEMO-BANKING/README.md

 ## TESTING

-I have written unittest that covers edge corner case
+I have written unittest that covers edge corner cases

 in the root directory simply run